Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Introduction

 We now describe the formal mathematical framework and consider a probability space $(\Omega,\F,\Pb)$.
 Let $X$ and $Y$ be two random variables such that $X$ takes values in a general measurable space $(G,\mathcal{G})$ and $Y$ takes values in $\R^P$, $P\in \N^*$.
-We make the following assumptions: \begin{itemize} \item[(A.1)] $Y$ is square integrable $\R^P$-valued random variable, \item[(A.2)] $\phi:G\to \R$ is a measurable real-valued function $\phi$ such that $\phi(X)$ is square integrable. \end{itemize} For the financial application that we consider in this paper, $X$ generally represents the market information up to some time, and therefore may be the realization of asset paths.
-For example, we may take $G=\mathcal{C}([0,t],\R^d)$ if we consider a market with $d\in \N^*$ continuous assets up to time~$t>0$.
-However, under some Markovian assumption, the market information at time~$t$ may simply be sum up by the current value of the assets, in which case we may take $G=\R^d$.
+We make the following assumptions: \begin{itemize} \item[(A.1)] $Y$ is square integrable $\R^P$-valued random variable, \item[(A.2)] $\phi:G\to \R$ is a measurable real-valued function $\phi$ such that $\phi(X)$ is square integrable. \end{itemize} For the financial application that we consider in this paper, $X$ represents the market information up to some time~$t>0$.
+We may thus take $G=\mathcal{C}([0,t],\R^d)$, the space of $\R^d$-valued continuous function, if we consider a market with $d\in \N^*$ continuous assets up to time~$t>0$.
 We are interested in the problem of computing nested expectations of the form :